 How to Check the Status of Your Tax Return

 You should be able to check the status of your tax refund roughly 72 hours after your receive confirmation form the IRS that they have received your tax refund via E-File.
+You will need to wait at least 3 weeks if you mailed in your tax return.
 The best way to check the status of your federal tax refund is to visit the Where’s My Refund page at the IRS website, or, call 1-800-829-1954, or 1-800-829-4477, or 1-800-829-1040 and inquire about your tax return status with an IRS a customer service representative.
+Note that the IRS only updates tax return statuses once a week, on Wednesdays.

 Get a Larger Tax Refund Next Year